 In 1956, Boys Clubs of America celebrated its 50th anniversary and received a U.S. Congressional Charter.
 To recognize the fact that girls are a part of our cause, the national organization’s name was changed to Boys & Girls Clubs of America in 1990.
 Accordingly, Congress amended and renewed our charter.

-Bethlehem’s Club is rich in membership history, and is proud to enjoy our 90 year anniversary this year.
+Bethlehem’s Club is rich in membership history, and was proud to enjoy our 90 year anniversary in 2020.